Wednesday, June 2nd, 2021

 The State Of Sponsored Content with Jerrid Grimm

-Join Jerrid for a wide-ranging update on the world of sponsored content that will cover everything from changes in technology, revenues, benchmarks and legalities to what advertisers expectations of publishers.
+Join Jerrid for a wide-ranging update on the world of sponsored content that will cover everything from changes in technology, revenues, benchmarks and legalities to advertisers’ expectations of publishers.

 Jerrid Grimm grew up wanting Angela Bower’s job on the sitcom Who’s the Boss.
 His career has since spanned mobile, experiential and digital disciplines, working with some of North America’s most innovative brands and publishers.
 Jerrid believes that stories are better than ads and co-founded Pressboard with a mission of leveraging technology to make content easier to product, measure and amplify.